 Published : March 26, 2020 - 15:32

 According to the poll, conducted between Monday and Wednesday, Moon’s approval rating stood at 52.5 percent, up 3.2 percentage points from the previous week.
 It was the highest since the second week of November 2018, when it was at 53.7 percent.

 Support for Moon had lagged below the 50 percent mark since August 2019.
 Moon received stronger support this time from conservatives and moderates alike, as well as from people in all age groups except those in their 30s.

-Also in the same survey, the ruling Democratic Party of Korea maintained its lead with 45 percent support, the highest figure this year for the party, followed by the main opposition United Future Party with 29.8 percent.
+Some 44 percent of respondents disapproved of Moon’s performance, down 3.8 percentage points from the previous week.
+Moon’s ruling Democratic Party of Korea maintained its lead with 45 percent, the highest figure this year, followed by the main opposition United Future Party with 29.8 percent.